kcm2/ab/references/angelbeatshd.rst

 .. [#wis-34] Naoi could use his position to brainwash Kanade into doing things, in a bid to find information out about Chiyo.
 .. [#wis-35] This sets the precedence for the concert at the end with Chiyo.
 .. [#wis-36] If a time is specified, this could be explained as a lot of emotion to make them disappear.
+.. [#wis-37] Supports the idea that there is a queue and a limit on the number of people that can be in the world at once as it appears she has just arrived.

 Character introductions
 ========================